-As Idalia churns toward Florida, residents urged to wrap up storm preparations
+Idalia strengthens to a hurricane, pushing a surge of ocean water toward Florida

 The National Oceanic and Atmospheric Administration recently said the 2023 hurricane season would be far busier than initially forecast, partly because of extremely warm ocean temperatures.
 The season runs through Nov.
 30, with August and September typically the peak.

-Associated Press writers Sarah Brumfield in Silver Spring, Maryland; Cristiana Mesquita in Havana; Mike Schneider in St. Louis, Missouri; and Lisa Baumann in Bellingham, Washington, contributed to this report.
+Associated Press contributors include Kathy McCormack in Concord, N.H., Julie Walker in New York; Sarah Brumfield in Silver Spring, Maryland; Cristiana Mesquita in Havana; Mike Schneider in St. Louis, Missouri; and Lisa Baumann in Bellingham, Washington.